buildarr/buildarr-docs/docs/installation/windows.md

 buildarr --help
 ```

-For more information on the available Buildarr CLI commands, refer to [Usage](#usage).
+For more information on the available Buildarr CLI commands, refer to [Using Buildarr](../usage.md).

 ### Plugins